memicemir/TSE/README.md

 # TSE

 TSE_v2.4 - is new official release of the optimizer.
-Hopefully more stable version with few minor bug fixes...
-User guidlines of the TSE_v2.2 can be used (soon I will update user guidlines to 2.4 version).
+Hopefully more stable version with few minor bug fixes.

 TSE_v2.3 - is still available in the TSE repository as branch: TSE_v2.3.